 Mark Skousen, Ph.
 D., is a professional economist, investment expert, university professor, and author of more than 25 books.
 He earned his Ph.
 D. in monetary economics at George Washington University in 1977.
-He currently holds the Benjamin Franklin Chair of Management at Grantham University.
-He has taught economics and finance at Columbia Business School, Columbia University, Barnard College, Mercy College, Rollins College and Chapman University.
+He has taught economics and finance at Columbia Business School, Columbia University, Grantham University, Barnard College, Mercy College, Rollins College and as a Presidential Fellow at Chapman University.
 He also has been a consultant to IBM, Hutchinson Technology and other Fortune 500 companies.

 Since 1980, Skousen has been editor in chief of Forecasts & Strategies, a popular award-winning investment newsletter.
 He also is editor of three trading services, Skousen Hedge Fund Trader; Skousen High-Income Alert and Skousen Fast Money Alert.
 In 1995, he served as editor of the investment series, “Secrets of the Great Investors,” with Louis Rukeyser as narrator.